 E-Cigarette Tip 3: Experiment With E-Liquids

 The base fluid used to create an e-cigarette liquid contains a mix of propylene glycol and vegetable glycerin.
 Both substances turn to vapor quickly and at relatively low temperatures.
 However, propylene glycol is a better carrier of flavors and vegetable glycerin produces thicker vapor.
 So, the ideal e-liquid for most e-smokers contains a mix of the two.
-For example, Volcano’s e-liquids contain a little over 10 percent vegetable glycerin, while Halo’s e-liquids contain around 20 percent.
+For example, Black Note e-liquids contain 50 percent vegetable glycerin for maximum vapor production; many e-liquids contain much less.
 Experiment with different e-liquids to find your ideal mix, or read e-liquid reviews to see what other e-smokers think of the latest products.

 E-Cigarette Tip 4: Try Dripping